Tom-the-Bomb/mtr-history/README.md

 *chater=1980_02_12-1985_05_31,central=1985_05_31-1986_05_23
 ```

-(Chater/Central station will become an interchange station once the island line is constructed)
+(The `*` denotes that Chater/Central station will become an interchange station once the island line is constructed)